Vision Screening Program

 - Vision screening at least once for all children aged 3 to 5 years to detect amblyopia (AKA lazy eye) or its risk factors

-LVS Vision and Hearing Screenings
+LVS Vision Screenings

-For all of these reasons, LVS offers free vision and hearing health screenings to South Carolina residents.
+For all of these reasons, LVS offers free vision screenings to South Carolina residents.
 These services began with the LVS Health Screening unit in 1974, a collaboration with the South Carolina Commission of the Blind.
 A self-contained mobile screening unit was used from 1984 until 2016.
 Since 2016 portable equipment has allowed for greater flexibility in screening across the state.

 LVS continues to offer free screenings to any communities not served by a local Lions Club and retains the capacity to conduct several thousand screenings each year with a priority on school aged children, seniors, and vulnerable demographics.
 All screenings require a quiet, dark room inside a building.
 The ability to manipulate the lighting is preferable.